Search

 Certified Documents

 Yes, we do provide certified translations upon request.
 Please note that we are not currently able to offer translation and/or certification services to private individuals.
 Our certification states that the translation is complete and accurate, to the best of our knowledge, and contains the signatures of a notary public and a representative of ALTA.
 It is stamped with an ink notary seal.
-There is no additional charge for this service, for up to five certifications.
+The fee for certification is $25, which covers all project documents and target languages on a single sheet; additional certification pages (typically requested to differentiate particular documents or languages) cost $5 per page.

 To certify a document is to vouch for its contents.
 We cannot certify translations performed by non-ALTA translators and personnel without proofing the translation against the source.
 Certification carries no extra cost when the translation is done by ALTA.